 Read Our Article, Is Solar Power Worth It?

 California NEM 3.0 actually only applies to the 3 large utility companies, San Diego Gas & Electric (SDG&E), SoCal Edison (SCE), and Pacific Gas and Electric (PGE).
-However, because these 3 companies control the vast majority of the market, it has significantly affected the California solar market.
+However, because these 3 companies control the vast majority of the state, it has significantly affected the California solar market.

 The Difference with California NEM 3.0